Trying different parenting styles and approaches can help you to decide about your baby’s care. Read on to find an approach to suit you.

 - A baby’s night waking in the first six weeks is not generally affected by steps parents may take to encourage their baby to sleep more.

 - After three months, babies generally become more settled, confident and familiar with the world outside the womb.

-With these developmental stages in mind, it is often easier to wait until your baby is at least a few weeks old before you start thinking about routines.
+With these developmental stages in mind, it is often easier to wait until your baby is eight to 12 weeks old before you start thinking about routines.
 Many parents take a more baby-led approach for the first few weeks and adopt a more parent-led approach as their baby’s behaviour becomes more settled and predictable.

 Most parents find a middle ground or decide to adapt their approach over time as their baby grows and they get to know them.
 Ultimately, the decision is yours to make based on what makes you and your family feel happy and confident.

 This page was last reviewed in February 2022.

 Our support line offers practical and emotional support with feeding your baby and general enquiries for parents, members and volunteers: 0300 330 0700.

 Make friends with other parents-to-be and new parents in your local area for support and friendship by seeing what NCT activities are happening nearby.
 To find out when an NCT nearly new sale is happening near you, search here.

 Basis. (no date) Normal sleep development.
 Available at: https://www.basisonline.org.uk/normal-sleep-development/ [Accessed 24th February 2022]